 Georgia Watch supports the passage of legislation that creates a State Earned Income Tax Credit for low-income working Georgians who need an economic leg up.

 During the 2019-2020 legislative session, legislators introduced two bills that would create a state EITC in Georgia.
 Senator Elena Parent (D-42) introduced Senate Bill 41, and in the House, Representative Houston Gaines (R-117) introduced House Bill 588.
 Unfortunately, neither made it through Crossover Day.
 We encourage you to contact your state Senator or Representative to urge their support for future legislation that creates a state EITC.

 Why is a state EITC credit important?

 Georgia is one of the few states that continue to levy an income tax on low-income families.
 Many states have used state EITC legislation to help working families move up the economic ladder into the middle-class and break the cycle of poverty.
-In Georgia, more than 1 million families claimed the federal EITC in 2013.
 Providing a state-level work credit to low-income working Georgians would benefit Georgia families and our economy by putting more disposable income into the pockets of consumers, infusing dollars into local economies and boosting business.